ThePetriGroup/Petri/CONTRIBUTING.md

 - Indentation should be 4 spaces.
 No more and no less.
 - No lines should go over 80 chars unless you have a VERY good reason.
 - All markup languages should use lower case tags and should be indented for easier reading.
-- Comments are nice.
-Too many comments are better than not enough.
+- Comments are very important.
+However, they should never say what the code does, they should explain what it is for.

 # General Rules